tylerlandas/Accordian/README.md

 1. I put it inside of it's own simple application for easier UI testing and should be broken out into its own project for reuse in multiple teams.
 2. The CSS should also be broken up into variables so things like the font-color, size, borders, etc. can be customized to match whatever project it is going into.
 There should be "Default" values defined that can be easily modified.
 3. In the interest of time, the questions\answers are hardcoded.
 Obviously they should come from a file or database.
+4. I used Claude to generate the markup and CSS and would go over it more given more time.

 Installation instructions for your project npm install